Could Japan still cancel Tokyo Olympics over coronavirus? | DW | 16.04.2021

 Asked to clarify whether that meant canceling the Games with less than 100 days to go before the July 23 opening ceremony, Nikai replied, "Of course."

-Earlier, Nikai had released a written statement in which he said there has been no change in the party's official policy that the games will go ahead and that the priority is to ensure that all those involved remain safe and secure.
+Earlier, Nikai had released a written statement in which he said there has been no change in the party's official policy that the games will go ahead, and that the priority is to ensure all those involved remain safe and secure.

-The timing of the debate is unfortunate, as organizers have been keen this week to play up the 100-days to open countdown milestone that was passed on Wednesday,
+The discussion timing is unfortunate for organizers who have been keen this week to play up the 100-days to open countdown milestone passed on Wednesday.

 Infection numbers have once again begun to climb in what is the fourth wave of the pandemic to hit Japan.

-There were 729 new infections in Tokyo, the first time the figure has been above 700 since February 4.
-Nationwide, there were 35 deaths, bringing the total death toll to 9,506.
+Tokyo saw 729 new infections, marking the first time the figure has risen above 700 since February 4.
+Nationwide, there were 35 deaths, bringing the total official death toll to 9,506.

-Infections have risen rapidly since early April and an increasing number of younger people - who were more resistant to the original infection - are becoming ill.
+Infections have risen rapidly since early April, and are increasingly sickening younger people, who were more resistant to the original strain.

-She has also requested that companies encourage staff to work from home in order to bring the number of commuters into the city down by 30%, while restaurants and bars are under a strict curfew.
+She has also requested that companies encourage staff to work from home in order to bring the number of commuters into the city down by 30%, while restaurants and bars are subject to a strict curfew.

-To compound the problem further, just 2 million doses of the coronavirus vaccine have been administered so far in a nation of 126 million people, with old age pensioners only receiving their first doses from the beginning of this week.
+To compound the problem further, just 2 million doses of the coronavirus vaccine have been administered so far in a nation of 126 million people, with elderly pensioners only receiving their first doses from the beginning of this week.

-Japan’s handling of the vaccine lags well behind most other advanced nations and has been the target of fierce criticism, with more than 70% of people replying to a public opinion poll this week saying that the government’s response had been inadequate.
+Japan's handling of the vaccine lags well behind most other advanced nations and has been the target of fierce criticism, with more than 70% of the population polled this week saying that the government’s response had been inadequate.

 Given the scale of the challenges as the Olympics draw closer, it is perhaps not surprising that Nikai has reservations, said Yoko Tsukamoto, a professor of infection control at the Health Sciences University of Hokkaido.